natalie-kate/music_to_my_ears/TESTING.md

   - Form can submit without delivery data filled in
   - Form will not submit without required fields completed
   - Form will not submit with white space as an entry
     * I put empty space in the first name field, I got an internal server error.
 Went back and filled in the name and then got a processing error.
 When I checked admin this was because the order had actually went through via the webhook.
 In development environment repeated to see what error I would get.
 It said "The view checkout.views.checkout didn't return an HttpResponse object.
 It returned None instead."
 I wrote a validators.py file and added it into my required models and migrated, this did not fix the issue.
-I put return redirect('checkout') that seemed to solve the issue and now shows an error message.
+I put return redirect('checkout') in the else block if form not valid, that seemed to solve the issue and now shows an error message.
 So didn't end up migrating changes to the model to Postgres database.
 I was wondering why the order and payment still went through, but I realised as stripe requires a name and my surname field was filled in, this was sufficient information for stripe but not for my model.
+Now however the stripe payment goes through twice and two orders appear in database as two intents created so two pids created.
+As this is due to stripe accepting just the first or surname in the name field, so in stripe_element.js added a check for both names and if not show an error message.
+Tried to make it a toast but I couldn't get it to work, tried creating and inserting an element for it and putting in the toast html but after spending hours on it I gave up due to time restraints and just put a similar error div that is used to display stripe errors.
+I'm sure it was something stupid I was doing so will revisit at a later date.

 ### Checkout Success Page
   - The success messages show, one for saving info if that was selected and one for order.